10 Tips For Learning Astrology

 Quadrant Style House Division

-It does appear that there was a notion of house division that is similar to the more modern understanding of the concept where each quadrant is trisected between the degree of the ascendant and the MC, the MC and the degree of the descendant, etc. These divisions do not appear to have been assigned topical significations though, but instead they were used to determine planetary strength, or how active or ‘busy’ a planet is in the chart.
+These divisions do not appear to have been assigned topical significations though, but instead they were used to determine planetary strength, or how active or “busy” a planet is in the chart.
 The closer to an angle a planet is, the more active or ‘busy’ it becomes.
 This usage of the quadrant style house division to determine planetary activity has been termed a ‘dynamic division’ by Robert Schmidt of Project Hindsight.

-When did astrologers stop using whole sign?
+When did astrologers stop using whole sign houses?

-It appears that just about every astrologer from the 2nd century BCE until about the mid-9th century CE used whole sign houses exclusively to delineate topics in a chart.
+It appears that just about every astrologer from the 2nd century BCE until about the mid-9th century CE used whole sign houses almost exclusively in order to delineate topics in a chart.
 Even the early Arabic era astrologers working in Baghdad in the 8th and early 9th centuries such as Masha’allah and Abu ‘Ali al-Khayat used whole sign houses in their chart delineations.

 Then, at some point in the middle of the 9th century something changed and all of a sudden the quadrant style systems of house division started to be used topically, and this usage completely displaced the use of whole sign houses.
 Rob Hand points out in his monograph Whole Sign Houses, The Oldest House System that this shift